 Analysis and Transformation

 Dramatically increasing state control over education, state and national curricular standards, standardized testing, uniform assessment, accountability, and accreditation is taking place simultaneous with expanding canons, new conceptions of text, critical pedagogy, multicultural and perspectival teaching, and empowering new technologies.
-This complex and contradictory dynamic in English education occurs in a rapidly globalizing world in the midst of major capitalist crisis.
+This complex and contradictory dynamic in English education occurs in a rapidly globalizing world in ongoing capitalist and environmental crisis.
 The context in which we live and teach literature today will frame and guide this section of English 6800.

 Addressing secondary and university levels, this seminar aims to foster teacher intellectuals and professional leaders and develop their pedagogical content knowledge in the teaching of literature.
 To do so, we will examine the historical development of our discipline, issues in textual and interpretive authority, canon formation, educational standardization, cultural studies and multicultural materials and perspectives, literary theory and teaching, textual intervention and alternative knowledges, and the democratizing possibilities of emerging Internet tools and resources.